-South Plains Regional Housing Authority is a public housing agency in Levellland, Texas that participates in the Section 8 Housing Choice Voucher program.
-As of April 26th, 2019, South Plains Regional Housing Authority has 1 waiting lists that are open now or opening soon.
+South Plains Regional Housing Authority is a Public Housing Agency in Levellland, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of June 17th, 2019, South Plains Regional Housing Authority has 1 waiting lists that are open now or opening soon.

 The South Plains Regional Housing Authority Housing Choice Voucher Waiting List is open indefinitely.

 |South Plains Regional Housing Authority Housing Choice Voucher||Open Indefinitely|

 The South Plains Regional Housing Authority Section 8 Housing Choice Voucher program waiting list is open and accepting applications.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (806) 894- 6104 Ext 127.

 Last Updated on 06/27/2018.